Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnScriptEvent(ply, event, args)`

 ## `OnScriptSend`

-### Description

-Called when a Script Event hash is sent by local player.
+`Called when a Script Event hash is sent by local player.`

 | Argument  | Type  | Description                   |
 | --------- | ----- | ----------------------------- |